alexlobera/leanjs_OLD_NX/src/pages/blog/must-know-javascript-for-react-developers.md

 ### That’s all for now!

 Of course there are many more features in ES6 that were not covered here.
-This article does not aim to be exhaustive, but rather give you a good idea about what we consider to be the **most important ES6 features** you must know to use react well.
+This article does not aim to be exhaustive, but rather give you a good idea about what we consider to be the **most important ES6 features** you must know to use React well.
 When we see people struggling with JS on one of our [intensive react developer courses](https://reactjs.academy/react-redux-graphql-bootcamp/) 99% of the time it’s something that was covered here.
 Of course, in order to get familiar with the language the only way is to practice!
 We recommend trying out some of [these exercises](https://github.com/reactjsacademy/es6-exercise) to expand your understanding of ES6.

 Looking forward to seeing you soon in a meetup or training ;-)